emmacunningham/ga_sample_lesson/fewd_slides/Week_01_Basics/02_css_basics/slides.md

 * In a separate file

-Note:

-CSS should go in a separate file.
-We'll show inline styles at the end, just to demonstrate.
+Best practice: CSS should go in a separate file.

 ---